About Deborah

 a caregiver, a maker, a believer in magic, an earth tender & apprentice.

-Professionally trained as an adult, my herbal education began in childhood, raised by parents who believed in food as medicine, free to roam wildly on our land.
+My herbal education began in childhood, raised by parents who believed in food as medicine, free to roam wildly on our land.
 My early memories are shaped by wonder, awe, and a feeling of belonging in the woods and fields.
 Our more-than-human kin taught me what it felt like to be at home in my body and in my spirit.

 I began studying traditional Western herbalism in 2010 when I was pregnant with my daughter and my midwife recommended nettle and raspberry leaf tea, to nourish and tone the womb.
 This tea was my doorway.
 In addition to self-study and learning directly from the plants, I have trained with and learned from clinical herbalists, folk herbalists, herb gardeners, medicine-makers, relational practitioners and activists.

-I’m a graduate of the Vermont Center for Integrative Herbalism’s three-year Clinical Herbalist program.
+I’m a graduate of the Vermont Center for Integrative Herbalism’s three-year Clinical Herbalist program (1500+ hours).
 These three years gave me a strong foundation of both modern herbal science as well as traditional energetic frameworks including Western energetics, Traditional Chinese Medicine, and Ayurveda.
 I studied human physiology, nutrition, herbal chemistry and pharmacology, herb-drug interactions, practitioner’s skills, and in-depth coverage of traditional and clinical use of a wide array of medicinal plants.